Hotel Tuller

 The Hotel Tuller once stood at Adams Avenue West, Bagley Street, and Park Avenue across from Grand Circus Park in downtown Detroit, Michigan.
-It was one of the largest luxury hotels in Detroit, and the first one to be erected in the Grand Circus Park Historic District.
-The hotel was known as the "grand dame of Grand Circus Park."
+It was one of the largest luxury hotels in Detroit, the first erected in the Grand Circus Park Historic District and known as the "grand dame of Grand Circus Park".
+Composer Gerald Marks' Hotel Tuller Orchestra was based here and contributed to Columbia Records' success in the mid-1920s.
 The site is now the location of a parking lot next to the United Artists Theatre Building.

-Composer Gerald Marks' band, the Gerald Marks's Hotel Tuller Orchestra, was based at the hotel.
-The band made several commercially successful recordings for Columbia Records in the mid-1920s.

 History

 The Hotel Tuller was originally constructed in 1906 by Lew Whiting Tuller.
 The hotel originally had nine floors; five additional floors were added in 1910.
-A fourteen-story annex was added to the southeast of the original building in 1914, and it was a popular site for conventions and banquets.
+A 14-story annex was added to the southeast of the original building in 1914, and it was a popular site for conventions and banquets.
 A final addition to the west was made in 1923, bringing the room count to 800, each with a private bath.
 The hotel's Arabian Room was the largest ballroom in Detroit, with a capacity of 600 people.

 Starting in the early 1920s, the Tuller had a difficult time competing with other Detroit hotels, most notably the Statler Hotel and the newly built Book-Cadillac Hotel.
 In 1927 the Tuller went bankrupt; a 1928 plan to demolish the structure and replace it with a 35-story, 1,500-room Biltmore hotel was abandoned due to the Great Depression.
 In 1940, the former boxer Kid McCoy was found dead in his room in the hotel.
 The Tuller was purchased by new owners in 1944, and experienced a complete makeover; the lobby was renovated by the architectural firm of C. Howard Crane.
 In 1959, a fire at the hotel killed 3 people, who were trapped in an elevator when a fire broke out in the lobby.

 The hotel fell into disrepair and was shuttered in 1976 after having been a low-end, extended-stay property.
 The city of Detroit deemed this building beyond repair, demolished it in 1991, and the site has remained a parking lot ever since.